The PICNIC Team

 Rachel Gerathy: PICNIC Mid North Coast/PICNIC Supported Playgroups

-Rachel is a Dietitian in Health Promotion and the PICNIC operations manager.
-She has extensive experience and training in paediatric feeding.
-Rachel is developing the PICNIC in Supported Playgroups program to support priority population families.
+Rachel is a dietitian working in health promotion and the PICNIC Operations Manager, with 15 years of experience and additional training in paediatric feeding.
+She leads PICNIC in Supported Playgroups and is currently evaluating the program to support priority population families as part of the HETI Rural Research Capacity Building Program.

 Alison Walton: PICNIC Early Education (Mid North Coast)